hgrosselindemann/hgrosselindemann.github.io/_pages/cv.md

 * Jun 2023 - Sep 2023: Research Visit at the National Center of Atmospheric Research in Boulder, CO, USA
   * investigating long-term variability of the Agulhas Leakage transport

-* Apr 2024 - May 2024: Research cruise SO305 on FS Sonne in the Bay of Bengal
+* Apr 2024 - May 2024: Research cruise SO305 on FS Sonne in the Bay of Bengal (I am going to participate in the physical oceanography group on board)

 Service and leadership